Department of Public Works

 Click here for more information.

-NJDEP Get Past Plastic
+NJDEP Get Past Plastic & Single-Use Utensils and Condiments

 AVOID THE SPARK – BE BATTERY SAFETY SMART.
 More on Avoid the Spark –“Call2Recycle and New Jersey Coalition Take on Battery Recycling Initiative to Help Residents “Avoid the Spark” – Education campaign aims to reduce battery-ignited fire danger by helping residents identify & recycle household batteries” – visit the Avoid the Spark website at https://www.call2recycle.org/avoid-the-spark-nj/for helpful resources.